franciscop/swear/README.md

 npm install magic-promises
 ```

-Builds the promise chain internally, so your code can be chained like you would do with sync strings, arrays, etc:
+Builds the promise chain internally, so your code can be used like you would do with sync strings, arrays, etc:

 ```js
 // With a bit of magic()